 This is a beautiful design of a wet room by Perry and ourselves.
 The shower area is all mosaic, the shower itself is a fixed overhead one.
 We thought the coving adds a finishing touch.

 Perry extravagantly went for double basin vanity units The Basin units are bolted to the wall and have the pipes buried. the rest of the room is tiled with a large square porcelain floor tile.
 A word of warning!
 These tiles are extremely hard and difficult to cut.
 Please avoid them for your walls as they will be more expensive to buy and put up.
 We had to move the radiator across the room and replace it with a towel rail.
 The vanity units basin and taps came from Bathstore.

 Perry chose a very modern WC with clean lines that fitted back to wall..

 Not all jobs are this involved.
 But be warned if your walls are dry lined (plaster board) and the tiles are stuck on better than most.
 It is likely that the board will break up as in this case.
 The plaster board then has to be removed and replaced.
 But that is not actually as bad or expensive as it looks.
 And plasterboard is extremely cheap.

 The floor board was replaced with 12mm tile backer board and the drain gully fitted.
 The shower corner had its plaster board also replaced with backer boards.
 These boards are totally water proof and will last forever.
 All the seams and joints were sealed with a flexible waterproof material and adhesive, called tanking.

 We tiled the floor first and then the walls with chocolate mosaic tiles.

 This is another beautiful design of a wet room.
 It is bright and spacious.
 But it is still a standard size bathroom.
 Wet rooms do give the feel of more space, unless you clutter them with curtains and screens.
 The floor is tiled in a dark grey non slip floor tile from CTD.
 With a fast flow stainless steel drain gully.
 We fitted a smaller hand basin, 450mm wide, with a semi pedestal, that opens up the floor space, adding to the impression of size.

 This is another beautiful design of a wet room.
 It is really a disabled wet room, but looked so nice I thought I would put it here in the wet room page.
 It has a fixed overhead shower with a hand set.
 And some nice and effective spotlights.
 Adrian went for a small hand basin to give extra room for showering.
 And a wall mounted seat.
 The floor screed was broken up as usual and we remade it with a slope into the gully.
 There was an unfortunate amount of pipe work to hide as some came in from appliances the other side of the wall and was impossible to get rid of.
 So we had to box it in.
 Something we rarely do as normally we hide them all.
 The towel rail was mounted up from the floor as it was close to the shower area.
 The WC was quite standard and the small basin was mounted close to the WC to give as much room as possible in the shower area.

 Again this is a mobility wet room, but we felt it was worth putting here.
 This is a larger than normal wet room.
 It is in a large bungalow in Felixstow that had a larger than average bathroom.
 We did the usual and broke up the concrete floor, laying a drain gully then covered it with Altro safety marine floor.
 A full tile and fitted a heated towel rail.

 We fitted a nice vanity basin.
 These are very good because they don't just look pleasing to the eye but hide away no end of bottles and clutter.

 This is a small en-suite wet room.
 It works well and is finished in a light beige tile with a purple feature tile.
 It has an over head shower.
 This room had a wooden floor.
 So we had to change the levels and sheet over it with a tile backer board.
 We then tiled it with the same tiles we used on the floor The basin unit was wall mounted with a mirror above and the feature tile rising to the ceiling.

 Dave's wet room, is a real luxury feature in a house.
 But it is not as expensive as you might imagine.
-Dave was looking at shower cubicles, some priced at eight hundred pounds.
+Dave was looking at shower enclosures, some priced at eight hundred pounds.
 So with a huge saving there we talked him into a wet room.
 We do not like shower cubicles.
 They dominate a room, the glass is a job to keep clean, the doors are flimsy.
 They are restrictive room wise and it is not long before dirt and even mould is gathering in the corners of the framework.

 The floor is sheeted in Altro Cascade, which is a very thick non slip vinyl.

 To finish we refitted the WC, vanity, shower and riser rail.
 The customer was to paint and decorate as most customers tend to do.
 The tiles in a two tone brown/beige looked quite effective with the wave pattern.
 They came from Ceramic Tiles in Sproughton.

 Stuart was so pleased with his upstairs wet room, he had his downstairs shower room converted as well.
 The walls are tiled with the same small white tile in brick fashion but with grey grout to pick out the tiles.
 Enlarge these to see them at their best.
 The basin and WC were again, very traditional.
 The floor with classic black and white tiles.

 This was an out of date cramped old en-suite shower.
 A really small area with a 760 mm enclosure.
 Dave wanted some room.
 He asked us if it could be made into a wet room as it was in a flat on the first floor.
 We said yes of course.